 - Certain deductions and expenses.

-The formula’s purpose is to ensure that children maintain a standard of living similar to what they would have had if their parents stayed together.
+The formula helps children keep a standard of living close to what they would have if their parents lived together.

 Spousal Support: Providing Financial Help to an Ex

-Spousal support (also known as alimony) is not given automatically in a divorce case, but it may be awarded in certain situations.
+Spousal support (also known as alimony) is not given automatically in a divorce case but may be awarded in certain situations.
 A court may order spousal support if it would be just and equitable.
 In awarding support, courts consider the following:

 - The length of the marriage,